iamvertika/news_reader_app/README.md

 # 📰 News Reader App - Wizarding Edition 🪄

 Welcome to **News Reader App**, a Flutter-powered vintage-style news reader themed around the magical world of Harry Potter!
-Designed with love, wand-swirls, and coffee by **Vertika 💖** during her internship at **Brainwave Matrix Solution** as part of Task 2.
+Designed with love, wand-swirls, and coffee by **Vertika 💖** during my internship at **Brainwave Matrix Solution** as part of Task 2.

 ---